December 3, 2020

 How to Taste Beer

 No judgments here if you would rather happily sip your beer or chug it while spraying ketchup on a bearded man à la Bills fans at a tailgate.
-But if you want to appreciate what you’re drinking on game day, we suggest tasting your beer properly.
+But if you want to appreciate what you’re drinking, we suggest tasting your beer properly.

 A proper beer tasting is similar to a wine tasting and includes steps like swirling the beer and sniffing the beer.
 The Craft Beer Channel on YouTube has an in-depth video on How to Taste Beer Like a Beer Judge that we recommend checking out.
 But here are the basics: